jilion/player.sublimevideo.net/SPECS.md

 #### New package upload

 * The app will expose an API / UI for the player team to upload new packages.
-* Each time a new package version is uploaded, the `PlayerGeneratorWorker` worker will be invoked.
+* Each time a new package version is uploaded, the `PlayerFilesGeneratorWorker` worker will be invoked.
 * The zip file is uploaded to S3.
 Dependencies & settings are stored in the DB.